- play_arrow EVPN-VXLAN

 node-detection

 (backup liveness detection) configured.
-The QFX5110
+The switches

-interfaces to the spine devices.
+the spine devices.

 The node liveness detection uses BFD configured between the EVPN peers with one side configured to take action based on the BFD and BGP status.
 This action ensures traffic forwarding continues through the network.
 The BFD liveness session can run over standard interfaces or over the management interfaces between the EVPN BGP peer devices.
 Node liveness needs to be detected even when the link between the Spines is down.
 So, node liveness detection should run over a separate network.